 Werner Erhard and Professor Michael Jensen define integrity and discuss their research linking integrity and personal and corporate performance.
 They address integrity in a developing academic paper, whose primary purpose is to present a positive model of integrity that provides a powerful access to increased performance for individuals, groups, organizations, and societies.

 This academic paper was initially presented at the Gruter Institute Conference on Values in June 2006.
-Since then it has been presented over 40 times, most recently at the Social Innovation Research Seminar Series, at INSEAD, Fontainebleau, France, March 16, 2009.
-Read More
+Since then it has been presented over 40 times, including at the Social Innovation Research Seminar Series, at INSEAD, Fontainebleau, France, March 16, 2009 and most recently at Zayed University Convention Center, Dubai, UAE, October 01, 2014 as part of a six day innovative course on leadership for participants in the Middle East.

-Abstract: We summarize our new positive theory of integrity that has no normative content, and argue that there are large gains from putting integrity into finance – into both the theory and practice of finance.
+Abstract: We summarize our new positive theory of integrity that has no normative content, ['positive' as used here is as it is used in the sciences – it does not mean something good or desirable, it means the way integrity actually is and operates] and argue that there are large gains from putting integrity into finance – into both the theory and practice of finance.
 We define integrity as being whole and complete and unbroken.
 We argue that if finance scholars, teachers and practitioners take this approach to applications in finance there are huge gains to be achieved. - read more at SSRN

 The Mastery Foundation